 My different blogs were also created as a space for me to document some of my interests, studies, and scholarship in a range of areas.
 The content is generally a mixture of formal publications and informal essays as well as personal notes and blog articles.

-My main blog, Scattering Amplitudes, will be the most active.
+My main physics blog will be the most active.
 This blog relates to the primary areas of my research.
 So you will find lots of discussion on string theory and quantum field theory, particle physics, and so on.
 To start, I intend to publish my own study notes on string theory, beginning from the construction of bosonic strings and expanding to superstrings, the theory branes, etc. I also plan to write on a number of topics, from the Swampland Conjectures to non-perturbation theory.

 I enjoy writing about mathematics.
 My mathematics blog will for now mostly be a space for articles that either seek to explain or explore specific mathematical theories and concepts, or as a space where I can put some of my essays on the history of mathematics (a deep interest of mine).